-The hike starts across the street from the Brown Creek/South Fork trailhead, on Drury Parkway north of the Big Tree Area.
+The hike starts on Drury Parkway, across the street from the Brown Creek trailhead.

-The loop gets off to a really nice start on the Prairie Creek Trail, passing through one of the most spectacular groves in the park.
-The remarkably open grove of huge trees and the lush setting are quintessentialy Prairie Creek.
-After about a half-mile, the trail breaks out of the redwoods and into streamside brush.
+The loop gets off to a really nice start on the Prairie Creek Trail, immediately diving into one of the most spectacular groves in the park.
+The remarkably open grove of huge trees and the lush setting next to a burbling brook are quintessentialy Prairie Creek.
+After about a half-mile, the trail breaks out of the redwoods and runs through streamside brush.
 After crossing Prairie Creek, it reaches the Zig Zag #1 Trail.

 At this point you can either climb up Zig Zag #1 Trail to the West Ridge Trail, or continue on the flat Prairie Creek Trail all the way to the start of the Rhododendron Trail.
-The Prairie Creek route mostly passes through uninteresting streamside brush (12-foot-tall blackberry brambles intertwined with ferns and shrublike maple trees), and the whole way you'll hear the whooshing sounds of cars driving by on the parkway a hundred yards away.
-The trail does have four nice redwood groves, though, including a scenic half-mile stretch near the end.
+The Prairie Creek route mostly passes through uninteresting streamside brush (12-foot-tall blackberry brambles intertwined with ferns and shrublike maple trees), although it does have four nice redwood groves, including a scenic half-mile stretch near the end.
+The whole way you'll hear the whooshing sounds of cars driving on the parkway a hundred yards away.

-Overall, the West Ridge route is better: although it has smaller trees, it's more a part of Prairie Creek's redwood wilderness.
+The West Ridge route is much quieter and more enjoyable, even though the trees are smaller.
 This route starts with Zig Zag Trail #1, which climbs a steep slope dotted with big redwoods.
 The trail passes through an especially fine grove of big trees just as it starts climbing, but then the trees get smaller.
 At the top, turn right onto the West Ridge Trail.
 At first the trail is kind of dull; there aren't any big trees, and the ridgetop location seems to isolate you from the forest.
 There's also a surprising amount of climbing as the trail undulates over the ridge.
-However, the scenery improves after about a half-mile, at which point the forest becomes more lush and bigger trees start to appear.
+However, the scenery improves after about a half-mile, when the forest becomes more lush and bigger trees start to appear.
+The distant white noise of the ocean can sometimes be heard.
 Finally, Zig Zag Trail #2 descends, among increasingly large redwoods, into a fern-encrusted little ravine with (in winter) a babbling brook.
 The trail crosses Prairie Creek and ends at Drury Parkway.

 Across the parkway, the Rhododendron Trail gets off to a good start, climbing through a broad, open canyon covered with huge redwoods and carpeted with ferns.
-The position of the trail midway up the steep canyon slope provides nice views of the redwoods across the canyon and below, without isolating you from the forest.
+The trail runs midway up the steep canyon slope, providitf nice views of the redwoods across the canyon and below without isolating you from the forest.
 The redwoods decrease in size as the trail climbs, but they're still pretty impressive.

 Traffic noise from the parkway quickly fades as you climb.
 In fact, not only is there no traffic noise for the rest of the hike, on a calm day the woods can be so completely quiet that it's a little eerie.